 Residents Maintain Autonomy

-Measures the percentage of long-term care residents who required more assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and taking a bath.
+This metric measures the percent of long-term care patients who required additional assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and continence.
+Some experts believe that this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile